haubie/req_ga/README.md

 ## Related packages
-You may also be interested with the [ReqBigQuery](https://hex.pm/packages/req_bigquery) which is a Req plugin for [BigQuery](https://cloud.google.com/bigquery).
+You may also be interested in the [ReqBigQuery](https://hex.pm/packages/req_bigquery) which is a Req plugin for [BigQuery](https://cloud.google.com/bigquery).

 ## Example
 ```